coatespt/cursor-twitter/SESSION_NOTES.md

 │  ├─ "????(&gt;_&lt; ) RT @eq_tokyo: ??????????(??20km)?M3.7????????????????0??(16:47:03)?????????????#saigai #eqjp #earthquake #jishin #?? #??"
 │  └─ "RT @eq_tokyo: ??????????(??20km)?M3.7????????????????0??(16:47:03)?????????????#saigai #eqjp #earthquake #jishin #?? #??"
 │

-# Notes on Issues That Have Come Up in Development
 ## Cluster Quality
-The clusters don't seem nearly as good as they were with the old Java implementation.
+- The clusters don't seem nearly as good as they were with the old Java implementation.

 ## Language

-It would be great to be able to run for only a certain language.
-Unfortunately, there is no good way to do this at present.

-### Language Field
-The language field in the Tweets is worse than worthless.
-No apparant relationship to the actual language of the tweet.
+The language field in the JSON is worthless.
+The parser has a flag to detect language but it makes it run at a small fraction of the speed.

+The parser is now multi-threaded that speeds it up significantly, but it's still quite slow.

-Detecting the language on the fly would probably be a big slow-down, but it might be possible to do it in the original parser.
+Detecting language on the fly isn't even a starter.
+It's dog slow.

-### Language Imbalance in Clusters
+## Language Imbalance in Clusters

-100% of the clusters appear to be in Spanish (or maybe some Portuguese) Need to see if English Tweets are really so rare?
-Investigation suggests
+At some settings, 100% of the clusters appear to be in Spanish (or maybe some Portuguese).
+At other settings English Tweets show up better.

-  - This seems to be dependent on the Z scores. (?!?)
+This seems to be influenced by the Z scores. (?!?)
   - z_scores: [4.0, 5.0, 4.0, 3.5, 3.5, 3.5, 3.5, 3.5, 3.5, 3.0]  got mucho Spanish clusters.
   - z_scores: [5.0, 5.0, 5.0, 5.0, 3.5, 3.5, 3.5, 3.0, 2.5, 2.5]  got mucho English clusters and only some Spanish and Portuguese.